Aloysius Stepinac

-Aloysius Viktor Stepinac (Alojzije Viktor Stepinac, 8 May 1898 – 10 February 1960) was a senior-ranking Yugoslav Croat prelate of the Catholic Church.
-A cardinal, Stepinac served as Archbishop of Zagreb from 1937 until his death, a period which included the fascist rule of the Ustaše over the Axis puppet state the Independent State of Croatia from 1941 to 1945 during World War II.
-He was tried by the communist Yugoslav government after the war and convicted of treason and collaboration with the Ustaše regime.
-The trial was depicted in the West as a typical communist "show trial", and was described by The New York Times as biased against the Archbishop (he didn't become a Cardinal until 1953).
-However, Professor John Van Antwerp Fine Jr. is of the opinion that the trial was "carried out with proper legal procedure".
-In a verdict that polarized public opinion both in Yugoslavia and beyond, the Yugoslav authorities found him guilty on the charge of high treason (for collaboration with the Ustaše regime), as well as complicity in the forced conversions of Orthodox Serbs to Catholicism.
+Aloysius Viktor Stepinac (Alojzije Viktor Stepinac, 8 May 1898 – 10 February 1960) was a Croat prelate of the Catholic Church.
+Made a cardinal in 1953, Stepinac served as Archbishop of Zagreb from 1937 until his death.

+He served during the Kingdom of Yugoslavia, as well as during World War II when the Axis-supported Croatian fascist Ustaše regime ruled the Independent State of Croatia (NDH).
+Following the war, he was tried by the communist Yugoslav government and convicted of treason and collaboration with the Ustaše regime.
+The trial was depicted in the West as a typical communist "show trial", and was described by The New York Times as biased against Stepinac.
+However, John Van Antwerp Fine Jr. was of the opinion that the trial was "carried out with proper legal procedure".
+In a verdict that polarized public opinion both in Yugoslavia and beyond, the Yugoslav authorities found him guilty on the charge of high treason (for collaboration with the Ustaše), as well as complicity in the forced conversions of Orthodox Serbs to Catholicism.
 Stepinac advised individual priests to admit Orthodox believers to the Catholic Church if their lives were in danger, such that this conversion had no validity, allowing them to return to their faith once the danger passed.
+Jozo Tomasevich notes that Stepinac and the Church were "willing to cooperate with the regime's forced conversions, provided the canonical rules were followed", when in fact the Ustaše ignored these rules, committing atrocities, including the mass killing of converts.
-He was sentenced to 16 years in prison, but served only five at Lepoglava before being transferred to house arrest with his movements confined to his home parish of Krašić.

-In 1952 he was designated for elevation to cardinal by Pope Pius XII.
-He was unable to participate in the 1958 conclave due to the house arrest.
-On 10 February 1960, still under confinement, Stepinac died of polycythemia and other illnesses he contracted while imprisoned.
+Stepinac was sentenced to 16 years in prison, but served only five at Lepoglava before being released, with his movements confined to his home district of Krašić.
+In 1953 he was elevated to the rank of cardinal by Pope Pius XII.
+He was unable to participate in the 1958 conclave due to government restrictions on his travel.
+On 10 February 1960, still confined to Krašić, Stepinac died of polycythemia, for which he had been receiving treatment for a number of years.
 On 3 October 1998, Pope John Paul II declared him a martyr and beatified him before 500,000 Croatians in Marija Bistrica near Zagreb.